Minor Sparsifiers and the Distributed Laplacian Paradigm: Minor Schur Complement

-The remainder of the section is organized as follows. \begin{enumerate} \item Formalize the notion of steady edges, and describe the overall edge sampling/contraction algorithm Section~\ref{subsec:Algo}. \item Analyze the approximation guarantees via matrix martingales in Section~\ref{subsec:Martingale}. \item Present the sketching procedure for computing resistances and steady edges in Section~\ref{subsec:Sketchy}. \end{enumerate} In general, we track the cost of our algorithms via three quantities.
-The first is the number of Laplacian solves to principal minors of $\mL(G)$ that we must call, and the second is how many additional rounds of communication between neighbors of $G$ that are necessary, each of which can be simulated in $O(\rho\sqrt{\overline{n}} \log \overline{n} + D)$ rounds in $\overline{G}$ by Lemma \ref{lemma:Communication}.
-Finally, we must also ensure that the local computations on vertices $v \in V(G)$ are actually simple minimum / sum aggregations, as the vertices $v \in V(G)$ actually correspond to connected components in $\overline{G}$.
-These can also be simulated in $O(\rho\sqrt{\overline{n}} \log \overline{n} + D)$ rounds in $\overline{G}$ by Lemma \ref{lemma:Communication}.
-We note that because the computations done to solve Laplacian systems and compute leverage scores, etc. all involve only matrix vector multiplication and sampling Bernoulli/Cauchy random variables, it can all be aggregated in a distributed manner.
+In general, we track the cost of our algorithms via three quantities.
+The first is the number of Laplacian solvers to principal minors of $\mL(G)$ that we must call, and the second is how many additional rounds of communication between neighbors of $G$ that are necessary, each of which can be simulated in $O(\rho\sqrt{\overline{n}}\log{\overline{n}}+D)$ rounds in $\overline{G}$ by Lemma~\ref{lemma:Communication}.
+Finally, we must also ensure that the local computations on vertices $v\in V(G)$ are actually simple minimum/sum aggregations, as each vertex $v\in V(G)$ actually corresponds to a connected component in $\overline{G}$.
+These can also be simulated in $O(\rho\sqrt{\overline{n}}\log{\overline{n}}+D)$ rounds in~$\overline{G}$ by Lemma \ref{lemma:Communication}.
+We note that the computations for solving Laplacian systems and computing leverage scores, etc. only involve matrix-vector multiplications and sampling Bernoulli/Cauchy random variables, which can all be aggregated in a distributed manner.